Pricing Guide

 How much does treatment cost per month?

-Ozempic's pricing structure reveals the complexity of brand-name pharmaceutical economics.
-Novo Nordisk's list price varies by dose: the 0.5mg pen runs approximately $935/month, while the 1mg and 2mg pens can exceed $1,000-$1,500.
-These prices reflect the manufacturer's patent-protected position — there is no generic semaglutide available at retail pharmacies.
-For patients with diabetes coverage, Ozempic may fall on a preferred brand or specialty tier with copays of $50-$250 per month.
+Ozempic's pricing at a retail pharmacy reflects Novo Nordisk's patent-protected market position.
+List prices vary by dose, and generic semaglutide is not yet available at retail pharmacies.
+For patients with diabetes coverage, Ozempic may fall on a preferred brand or specialty tier with a copay.
 However, when prescribed off-label for weight loss, most insurers will deny the claim entirely, leaving the patient responsible for the full retail price.
-Pharmacy discount programs (GoodRx, RxSaver) can reduce cash prices to $800-$950, but this is still prohibitively expensive for most households.
-Weight Method's approach cuts through this pricing maze entirely.
-At $297/month for semaglutide, you receive the same active compound prescribed by a licensed provider specifically for weight management.
-No brand-name premium, no diagnostic coding restrictions, no pharmacy benefit manager markups.
+Pharmacy discount programs (GoodRx, RxSaver) can reduce cash prices somewhat, but it is still prohibitively expensive for most households.
+Weight Method's $154/month compounded semaglutide pricing is a flat all-inclusive monthly fee for compounded semaglutide dispensed by U.S.-licensed 503A pharmacies.
+Compounded medications are not FDA-approved.

 How can you save on treatment?